gradesta/gradesta/gradesta-s.r.o. comercial.stuff/ethical_codex.md

 6. Business Transparency: In order for our customers to provide informed consent when engaging in business with us, our customers should always know our business model and how we make money.
 We make money by providing value to our customers, not through trickery.

+7. Employee consent: Employees should want to work for Gradesta.
+If we find out that they are seeking work elsewhere they will not be punished for doing so.
+It is fine for employees to post their resumes on a jobs site.
+Employees are free people, not serfs.

 Core Value 2: Environment, Habitat, and Biodiversity
 --------------------------------------------------------------